RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

  Collation     | Set the collation for the column, which determines how data in the column is sorted <br> and compared.
  Not null      | Enforce that the column must always contain a value.
  Default value | Set a default value for the column, which will be used when no value is specified for <br> the column during insertion.
- Comment       | Add a comment for the column, which can be useful for documentation purposes.
+ Comment       | Add a comment for the column, which can be helpful for documentation purposes.

 #### Saving changes

 Saving a column in DBeaver is an essential and simple operation.
 After you've configured the column properties, it's vital to persist these changes to the database.
 Until you save your modifications, your new column only exists within DBeaver and hasn't been added to the actual database table.
 Here are the three options for committing the changes:

 * Click on **File** -> **Save** -> **Persist**.
 * Select the desired table in the **Database Navigator** and press <kbd>Ctrl+S</kbd> (or <kbd>CMD+S</kbd> for Mac OS),